915 George St · New Bern, NC · Est. 2019

 A working millroom built for one purpose — preservation.

-Inside our 1,400 sq ft mill at 915 George Street — between historic downtown New Bern and the riverside — an industrial CNC machine shares the floor with a complete traditional woodshop.
+Inside our 1,400 sq ft mill at 915 George Street — between historic downtown New Bern and the Riverside — an industrial CNC machine shares the floor with a complete traditional woodshop.
 We keep this hybrid on purpose: the traditional bench holds profiles the CNC can't, and the CNC holds tolerances the bench never could.

 We work from salvaged samples, plaster casts, archival photographs, and field measurements — whatever the building gives us.
 Then we build the replacement so true that the architect on site can't tell which piece is original.